 Being the second-largest wildlife refuge in the United States, one can find numerous species of deer, antelopes, prairie dogs, and pronghorn antelopes.
 Similarly, more than 235 species of birds are found in Petroleum County, with bird watching and photography being common pastimes.

 The refuge’s northern grassland species are favored by wildlife enthusiasts.
 These include birds such as the mountain plovers, Chestnut-collared longspurs, western meadowlarks, and prairie falcons.
-We recommend referring to this Bird List for more details on possible sightings.

 War Horse National Wildlife Refuge